 Todays ride features the most challenging climb of all the Grand Tours - the Monte Zoncolan.
 10km at an average gradient of 12% - make sure you brought your climbing legs!

-From our hotel in Ravascletto we’ll head down the valley to Ovaro where we start the climb to the Zoncolan.
+Our hotel in Ravascletto is perfectly situated just a few km from our first climb - the infamous Monte Zoncolan.
 After the Zoncolan our next obstacle is the 13km Monte Crostis - another HC climb with a total distance of 14km at over 10% average!

 A stunningly beautiful ride today takes us 130km west into the heart of the Dolomites.